All the Support Champions for the videogame Paladins

 - Witch Doctor: His Tribesman and Chieftain skins.

-- Yellow Lightning, Blue Lightning: Like his skin, Grohk's lightning is blue.
-It's one of two abilities to designate healing to Blue (the other being Furia while wearing her Coldsnap skin.)
+- Yellow Lightning, Blue Lightning: Like his skin, Grohk's lightning is blue. with "Spirits Domain" as the Talent, It's one of two abilities to designate healing to Blue (the other being Furia while wearing her Coldsnap skin.)

 Faction: The Paladins